rpm-software-management/dnf/doc/command_ref.rst

 ``--refresh``
     Set metadata as expired before running the command.

+``--refreshrepo``
+    Set metadata as expired for specified repositories before running the command.

 ``--releasever=<release>``
     Configure DNF as if the distribution release was ``<release>``.
 This can affect cache paths, values in configuration files and mirrorlist URLs.